Words: Tom Kundert, Andrew Gibney, Priya Ramesh, David Cartlidge, Martin Mazur, Jonathan Harding.

 36. Riechedly Bazoer, 19 (Ajax)

 If not for a drop in performances since the new year, Bazoer would be much closer to the top of this list.
-The Utrecht-born midfielder was a favorite of Frank de Boer’s but has found himself sliding down the Ajax pecking order since Peter Bosz took over.
+The Utrecht-born midfielder was a favourite of Frank de Boer’s but has found himself sliding down the Ajax pecking order since Peter Bosz took over.
 The ex-Vitesse chief is still figuring out his best midfield three, but for the time being Bazoer has had to bide his time on the bench.

 There is little doubt that Bazoer has the potential to be a world-class midfielder someday.
 His future probably lies at the base of midfield, but for now the 19-year-old’s skill set makes him more suited to playing as a box-to-box midfielder.

 The former PSV youth star has the fine passing ability to link up with team-mates elegantly and confidently, and despite a tendency to go missing in games, has a handy knack of scoring from mid-range positions.
-Bazoer is rumored to near the top of De Boer’s wishlist at Inter, and a change of scenery may benefit him in getting his development back on track.
+Bazoer is rumoured to near the top of De Boer’s wishlist at Inter, and a change of scenery may benefit him in getting his development back on track.
 PR

 NEXT: The mini-Mascherano eyed by both Madrid clubs